harahosen/Pokedex/README.md

 ## Considerations before going on PROD
 This app is a simple POC: I tried to keep a clean and minimal architecture, but it is not production-ready.
 I will list here some possible improvements, but some of them could vary depending on the business needs.

 ### Security
 There is no authentication for the app, while in a production-environment it would probably need some kind of authorization.

 ### Caching
 There is no specific caching at the moment.
 In a first phase, it would be helpful to have at least a basic form of caching, leaving place for a more refined system in potential future enhancements based on the scaling needs.

 ### Versioning
 A proper versioning of the API could be helpful for future feature implementations.

 ### Robustness and resiliency
 A solid product would need a refined system for timeouts and retries, with the implementation of a rate limiter and potentially a load balancer.

 ### Testing
 As written before, this is a simple POC.
-A complete product will need more specific tests than the ones I did, like performance and load tests.
-Moreover, depending on the business needs, some features could be added, so a battery of acceptance tests would be needed (and consequently new unit and integration tests).
+A complete product will need more specific tests, including performance and load tests.
+Moreover, depending on business needs, additional features may be required, so acceptance tests would be necessary (and new unit and integration tests would likely follow).